novaprova/novaprova/doc/manual/porting.rst

 are disabled when running under a debugger if they would do more harm than good.
-The Linux implementation digs around in the ``/proc`` filesystem to discover whether the current process is running under ``ptrace()`` and if so compares the commandline of the tracing process against a whitelist.
+The Linux implementation digs around in the ``/proc`` filesystem to discover whether the current process is running under ``ptrace()`` and if so compares the commandline of the tracing process against an allowlist.

 Describe File Descriptors
 +++++++++++++++++++++++++